A number of features supported by other storage engines are not

 CREATE TABLEt1 ( c1 INT NOT NULL, c2 VARCHAR(100), INDEX i1 (c2(500)) );

 This happens on account of the SQL syntax rule that no index may have a prefix larger than itself.

 Savepoints and rollbacks.
 Savepoints and rollbacks to savepoints are ignored as in

 Durability of commits.
 There are no durable commits on disk.
 Commits are replicated, but there is no guarantee that logs are flushed to disk on commit.

 --binlog-format=MIXED) when setting up cluster replication.
 See Section 18.6, “NDB Cluster Replication”, for more information.

 Replication using global transaction identifiers (GTIDs) is not compatible with NDB Cluster, and is not supported in NDB Cluster 7.3 or NDB Cluster 7.4.
 Do not enable GTIDs when using the

-NDBstorage engine, as this is very likely to cause problems including failure of NDB Cluster Replication.
+NDBstorage engine, as this is very likely to cause problems up to and including failure of NDB Cluster Replication.

 for more information relating to limitations on transaction